 I am so excited to be sharing some holiday inspiration with you today.
 Not only am I sharing my Christmas-y porch, but 29 other bloggers are contributing a bit of holiday cheer with vignettes, tablescapes, mantels, recipes, and more.
 A big thank you to Kendra from Joy In Our Home for hosting this holiday blog tour.
 If you are visiting from The Homemaking Momma, welcome!

-Sooo… I live in Minnesota, where the weather isn’t exactly warm during the winter.
-Nobody’s sitting out on our front porch sipping hot cocoa… ’cause it is freezing.
-However, I did want to create a welcoming spot for those entering our home (or for the UPS guy dropping off all my Amazon packages 🙂 ).
+I live where the weather isn’t exactly warm during the winter.
+Nobody’s sitting out on the front porch sipping hot cocoa… ’cause it is cold.
+However, I did want to create a welcoming spot for those entering our home (or for the Amazon guy dropping off my packages 🙂 ).
 This year I tried a few new ideas, as I really wanted the space to feel like an extension of my home.
 I started off by making a scroll sign with from a $1 roll of wrapping paper.
 (You can find the tutorial here.)

-I love these scroll signs I’m seeing all over social media, but being that it was going to be hung outside, I didn’t want to spend too much money in case the snow, sleet, and wind ruined it… (Minnesota is sounds pretty heavenly, huh?)
+I love these scroll signs I’m seeing all over social media, but being that it was going to be hung outside, and might get ruined, I didn’t want to spend a lot.

 So far.
 So good.

 Then I had a vision of a big chalkboard sign hung with garland surrounding it.
-Being that I’m always on the hunt for a good bargain, I headed to the dollar store and bought a piece of black foam board, and used my Cricut to create the white lettering.
-I then punched a hole the top corners and knotted a piece of rope to act as the hanger.
+Being that I’m always on the hunt for a good bargain, I headed to the dollar store and bought a piece of black foam board.
+I then used my Cricut to create the white lettering and punched holes the top corners and knotted a piece of thick jute rope to act as the hanger.